 The Solution: Bridging the Readability Gap

-Server-Side Rendering (SSR) and Prerendering
+Server-Side Rendering (SSR) and Static Generation (SSG)

-The most effective technical fix is to ensure that your server sends a fully populated HTML document to the crawler in the initial request.
-This is known as Server-Side Rendering (SSR).
+The most effective technical fix is to ensure your server sends a fully populated HTML document to the crawler on the initial request.
+That's Server-Side Rendering (SSR).
+Instead of sending an empty shell and a pile of JavaScript, your server executes the code first, generates the final HTML, and sends the complete page to the bot.

 The New Language: Schema Markup (JSON-LD)

-Think of Schema as a direct API for your content.
-It allows you to explicitly tell the AI, "This string of text is a product name," "This number is a price," "This date is an event start time," and "This URL is the author."
-You are no longer relying on the AI to guess the meaning of your HTML soup; you are feeding it hard-coded facts.
+Think of schema as a direct API for your content.
+It lets you explicitly tell the AI: this string is a product name, this number is a price, this date is an event start time, this URL is the author.
+You stop relying on the AI to guess at the meaning of your HTML.
+You feed it hard-coded facts.
+The Google Search Central guide to structured data explains how this markup lets engines categorize and index content with high precision.

 Semantic HTML: The Foundation